 Today I opened my inbox to find this:

-As usual, my email address was not whitelisted (as I note to do) and the download link email was in their junk/spam box the whole time.
-I even have a note to check that on the very contact form they used.
+As usual, my email address was not whitelisted (as I ask buyers to do), and the download link email was in their junk/spam box the whole time.
+I even have a note to check that on the same contact form they used.

-Definitely a snarky demanding tone, right?
-With the cherry on the top by bolding just two words.
+A snarky demanding tone, right?
+With the cherry on the top by bolding just two words with a dash of extra question marks.

-No doubt about it, if you make the extra effort to bold certain text in an email, you are being bold.
-Many underestimate how bolding certain words or sentences can make an otherwise benign statement one with emphasis.
+No doubt about it, if you make the extra effort to bold specific text in an email, you are bold.
+However, many underestimate how bolding certain words or sentences can make an otherwise benign statement one with emphasis.

-To bold only certain terms or phrases certainly makes a point of making a point.
+To bold only specific terms or phrases certainly makes a point of making a point.
 To think otherwise is, well, silly.
-You’re bolding, therefore the words bolded have more emphasis.
+You’re bolding.
+Therefore the words bolded have more emphasis.

 Level of Emphasis?

 Then, if you turn that bolded word to red text — Yikes!
-This definitely emphasizes those words even further.
-Then add multiple !!! or ??? and you are clearly relaying an aggressive tone.
+Bolding plus red definitely emphasize those words even further.
+Then add multiple !!! or ??? and you are relaying an aggressive tone.

 Here’s the thing.
 You cannot control the level of emphasis perceived by the recipient.
 So, plan on the person on the other side to perceive that emphasis X10 your intent.

 By claiming you didn’t mean it simply reflects you are unable to stand behind your comments.
-And what you did in fact mean to say when you composed that email.
+And what you did mean to say when you composed that email.

 Word of Advice

-If you find you are bolding several portions of an email (or hitting the keyboard with a little more oomph) because you do in fact want to make a point, why not wait until the next morning to see if you still feel as strongly?
+If you find you are bolding several portions of an email (or hitting the keyboard with a little more oomph) because you do want to make a point, why not wait until the following day to see if you still feel as strongly?